 The Pitzer College Dean of Students Loan Library makes it possible for students enrolled at Pitzer College to borrow course-related texts for a full semester.
-A list of available texts can be found here.
-Please note the library may not have texts available for all Pitzer courses, and the list might not include books recently loaned out for the current semester.
+A list of available texts can be found here: Dean’s Loan Library Master List [Updated 1.29.19].
+Please note the library may not have texts available for all Pitzer courses, and the list might not include books recently loaned out.

 Terms and Conditions